lyzadanger/lyza-dot-com/src/posts/drafts/my-site-from-nothing.md

 ### Cleanup of proto-html

 Don't need this task or its bits anymore.
+Removing the task, its config, and `src/proto`.

+### The furies of gulp

+Streams: turtles all the way down.
+I want to create an archive page with links to all currently-published drafts.
+This means faking a file.

+`npm install --save-dev gulp-file` for now